Estimated reading time: 4 minutes

 Tips and tricks for uplifting your kitchen are all over the web, and there’s never been a better time to give new life to the center stage of your home.
 However, most of these kitchen facelifts involve a lot of remodeling, time, and money, which can quickly turn your project into a drag.

 The kitchen should be a place that’s welcoming and refreshing to be in, and MudPaint wants to help with that!
 With our signature thick and creamy paint, you can cover your cabinets and get a brand new look in days, not months.
-And because MudPaint is much cheaper then the typical kitchen remodel, you’ll have this new look at a fraction of the cost.
-Ready to turn your kitchen into a showstopper?
+And because MudPaint is much cheaper than the typical kitchen remodel, you’ll have this new look at a fraction of the cost.
+MudPaint is eco-friendly, LEED-compliant and it’s unique, clay-based formula with natural earthen materials requires little prep work and no waxing for a smooth coat. to turn your kitchen into a showstopper?
 Just follow our simple steps to achieve a brand new place!

 If you want to get the exact color of the cabinets in this picture, use a combination of Forest Green and Stone.
-But MudPaint has so many different colors, we encourage you to think outside the box – why not try Harbor for a nice, nautical look?
+But MudPaint Clay Furniture Paint has so many different colors, we encourage you to think outside the box – why not try Harbor for a nice, nautical look?
 Or Pebble for an earthy feel?
-There’s so many more options, so feel free to explore on our site.
+There’s so many more options, so feel free to explore – and write to us here for a FREE MudPaint Color Card!

 Step One.
 It’s critical to be sure that your cabinets are sparkling clean.
 We are increasingly recommending just plain water or -if it’s been a very long time – any other degreaser that you have.
 Once your cabinets are free from grease and all cleaned up, you’re ready for the next step!

 Step Two.
-Now, you’re going to undo all the hard work you’ve done to clean those cabinets smooth, and get out the sandpaper.
+Now, you’re going to undo all the hard work you’ve done to clean those cabinets smooth, and get out the sanding Pad.
 Gently rough up all surfaces of your cabinets, to ensure that the paint will last for years to come on your cabinets.

 Step Three.
 Gently wash your cabinets with a damp rag to remove any dust that was created from sanding them down.